bftmoon/Slider/README.md

 ![uml](./uml/uml.svg)

-Or with "MVP with Passive View" overview
+Or with "MVP with Passive DefaultView" overview

 ![overview](./uml/overview.png)

 And classes brief:
 * Slider - main plugin class for connecting MVP components
-* Presenter - connect Model and View and call required methods for events
+* Presenter - connect DefaultModel and DefaultView and call required methods for events
   * PresenterProxy - extends Presenter,  contains functions for outer data update
-* Model - contain data, provides it according to condition
+* DefaultModel - contain data, provides it according to condition
-  * ValidModel - extends Model, contains functions for outer updates validation
+  * DefaultValidModel - extends DefaultModel, contains functions for outer updates validation
-* View - render slider components and notify about points move and slider click
+* DefaultView - render slider components and notify about points move and slider click
 * Observer - simplify work with events and callbacks